The views expressed by the host on this program documented to be almost always right, 99.6% of the time.

 I happen to think the biggest partisans, the most mean-spirited extremists in American politics today are Democrats.

-And the very idea that a Republican might be critical of Obama is going to run you into the arms of Barney Frank or Anthony Weiner or some of these other vociferous loud offensive, mean-spirited extremist Democrats is just patently insulting to me.
+And the very idea that a Republican might be critical of Obama is going to run you into the arms of Barney Frank or Anthony Weiner or some of these other vociferous, loud, offensive, mean-spirited, extremist Democrats is just patently insulting to me.

-And there's something else too.
+And there's something else, too.

-The independence, if you accept everything that's said about you, that you guys don't even want a clear-cut choice, that you like muddle, that you you like things muddled up and not quite clear.
+The independents, if you accept everything that's said about you, that you guys don't even want a clear-cut choice, that you like muddle, that you like things muddled up and not quite clear, because it takes a special mind.

-And I just I the things that are said about you, and both parties do it.
+And I just, the things that are said about you, and both parties do it, I just don't happen to be a believer in.

-I just I think people who are persuaded by these people to run for office only trying to appeal to 20% of the voters.
+I think people who are persuaded by these people to run for office only trying to appeal to 20% of the voters, it's no wonder that those people lose.

 And who are the nominees of these people?